rails/rails/guides/source/upgrading_ruby_on_rails.md

 ### Serialized attributes

-When assigning `nil` to a serialized attribute, it will be saved to the database as `NULL` instead of passing the `nil` value through the coder (e.g. `"null"` when using the `JSON` coder).
+When using a custom coder (e.g. `serialize :metadata, JSON`), assigning `nil` to a serialized attribute will save it to the database as `NULL` instead of passing the `nil` value through the coder (e.g. `"null"` when using the `JSON` coder).